sggjone5/sggjone5/README.md

 - 👋 Hi, I’m @sggjone5
 - 👀 I’m interested in ...
-Non-myopic approaches o sensing and surveying
+Non-myopic approaches for sensing and surveying
 - 🌱 I’m currently learning ... basic principles of filtering
 - 💞️ I’m looking to collaborate on ...
 Stonesoup
 - 📫 How to reach me ... g.jones6@liverpool.ac.uk